Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V, S
 **Duration:** 1 hour

 You touch a creature and end the Poisoned condition on it.
-For the duration, the target has **:d20-adv: Advantage**{ .d20 } on saving throws to avoid or end the Poisoned condition, and it has Resistance to Poison damage.
+For the duration, the target has **:d20-adv: Advantage**{.d20} on saving throws to avoid or end the Poisoned condition, and it has Resistance to Poison damage.

 > **Classes:** Artificer, Cleric, Druid, Paladin, Ranger